hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-4.md

 does not leave a "shadow" account number for transient self-destructs.
 Such transient self-destructs will also need to be tested to ensure all HTS tokens are properly swept during the sweep as well as the transient contract modes.

-### Hedera Activation

-The operation will be added into a new EVM version of Hedera (notionally version 0.50, but subject to change), like the versions added for Shanghai support (v 0.38) and Paris support (v 0.34).
-There will be multiple HIPs rolled into this EVM version.

 ## Backwards Compatibility